arh-eu/gds-csharp-sdk/README.md

     // Sets the user password for the builder to be used when instantiating the client (used in password authentication) AsyncGDSClientBuilder WithUserPassword(SecureString value);

-    // Sets the timeout for the builder to be used when instantiating the client (used for login reply awaiting) AsyncGDSClientBuilder WithTimeout(int value);
+    // Sets the timeout for the builder to be used when instantiating the client (used for login reply awaiting).
+Greater than 0.
+    AsyncGDSClientBuilder WithTimeout(int value);

+    // Sets the ping-poing interval (in seconds) for the builder to be used when instantiating the client (used to keep the connection alive).
+Greater than 0.
+    AsyncGDSClientBuilder WithPingPongInterval(int value);

     // Sets the certificate for the builder to be used when instantiating the client (used in TLS communication) AsyncGDSClientBuilder WithCertificate(X509Certificate2 value);